crowdere/GenAISmishing/README.md

 # GenAISmishing
-Operationalization of chatGPT to perform robust Smishing attacks gaining more than just a password but also additional PII
+Operationalization of chatGPT to perform robust Smishing attacks gaining more than just a password but also additional PII.
+Notifiy the user it was awareness training after 10 attempts to extract these details.

 ## Demo
 ![](./demo.gif)